JoseNunoOliveira/jno/costa/costa.md

 > "*To the ear, the effect is in some points astounding, so much as it is unpredictable, but convincing; in others, vice versa, it is incomprehensible and it seems that the succession of sounds is not determined by logic, but by the pure desire to amaze*".

-> "It is certain that Costa's catalog is not complete."
+> "*It is certain that Costa's catalog is not complete. (...)
+Curious character and musician outside the box of the time, Antonio da Costa is still waiting for an overall and documented judgment on his work.*"

 ---